 When you’re considering repairs for aging in place, think about your own priorities and needs.
 The goal of adaptations is to preserve your ability to participate and perform activities of daily living.
 Think about your worst days, not your best.
 What are the toughest things to do when you’re having a bad day?
 The bathroom may need to be your first renovation so that you don’t fall or experience a fracture.

 We know that staying in your own home is important to your quality of life.
 Our experienced craftsmen can support you or a loved one who needs home repairs in Calgary to age in place.
-Contact us for a free quote.
+Contact us for a quote.